Skip to main content

 In this specific example, high_tip will be the block header of Alice's block.

-1. Reproposal: If Charlie has Alice's block (either due to already receiving it when she originally proposed it, or via blocksync) then he proposes it along with the TC justifying the re-proposal.
+1. Reproposal: If Bob has Alice's block (either due to already receiving it when he originally proposed it, or via blocksync) then he proposes it along with the TC justifying the re-proposal.

-2. Voting: Each validator votes on the validity of Charlie's reproposal.
-If the reproposal is valid, validators send their votes to the next leader, who (under the rules of MonadBFT) is actually Charlie again, because re-proposing Alice's block shouldn't cost Charlie his slot.
+2. Voting: Each validator votes on the validity of Bob's reproposal.
+If the reproposal is valid, validators send their votes to the next leader, Charlie.

 3. QC Formation: Charlie assembles a QC from the votes.

-4. Charlie's proposal: Charlie builds a block, consisting of a new payload and the QC on his own reproposal, and sends the block to everyone.
-At this point Alice's block becomes Voted to anyone who receives it, and the protocol returns to the happy path.
+4. Charlie's proposal: Charlie builds a block at round K+2, consisting of a new payload and the QC on reproposal from round K+1, and sends the block to everyone.
+At this point Alice's block becomes Voted to anyone who receives Charlie's block.
+Everyone advances their rounds to K+2 and the protocol returns to the happy path.

-Fresh proposal case (Charlie proves Alice's block is unsupported)
+Fresh proposal case (Bob proves Alice's block is unsupported)

-1. No-Endorsement of Alice's block: Recall that in step 6, Charlie was allowed to poll the other validators for Alice's block.
-When a validator is polled, if they also don't have it, they can send Charlie a signed No-Endorsement Message attesting to not having seen Alice's block.
-If a supermajority of the validators sign No-Endorsement Messages, then Charlie may assemble a No-Endorsement Certificate (NEC).
+1. No-Endorsement of Bob's block: Recall that in step 6, Bob was allowed to poll the other validators for Alice's block.
+When a validator is polled, if they also don't have it, they can send Bob a signed No-Endorsement Message attesting to not having seen Alice's block.
+If a supermajority of the validators sign No-Endorsement Messages, then Bob may assemble a No-Endorsement Certificate (NEC).

-2. Charlie's fresh proposal: Under the rules of MonadBFT, Charlie may skip re-proposing Alice's block, and instead make a fresh proposal of a new block (at the same block height N) if he can also supply a NEC.
+2. Bob's fresh proposal: Under the rules of MonadBFT, Bob may skip re-proposing Alice's block, and instead make a fresh proposal of a new block (at the same block height N) if he can also supply a NEC.

-It's important to emphasize that Charlie is only allowed to skip reproposing Alice's block if a supermajority of validators sign the NEC.
+It's important to emphasize that Bob is only allowed to skip reproposing Alice's block if a supermajority of validators sign the NEC.
 Otherwise, he is obligated to re-propose.
-This rule helps ensure that Alice's block finalizes even though Bob missed his slot.
+This rule helps ensure that Alice's block finalizes even though Bob failed to build a QC for Alice's block.

 From this point, consensus proceeds normally, returning to the happy path.